Skyrmion

 As a model of the nucleon, the topological stability of the skyrmion can be interpreted as a statement that the baryon number is conserved; i.e. that the proton does not decay.
 The Skyrme Lagrangian is essentially a one-parameter model of the nucleon.
-Fixing the parameter fixes the proton radius, and also fixes all other low-energy properties, which appear to be correct to about 30%.
-It is this predictive power of the model that makes it so appealing as a model of the nucleon.
+Fixing the parameter fixes the proton radius, and also fixes all other low-energy properties, which appear to be correct to about 30%, a significant level of predictive power.

 Hollowed-out skyrmions form the basis for the chiral bag model (Cheshire Cat model) of the nucleon.
-Exact results for the duality between the fermion spectrum and the topological winding number of the non-linear sigma model have been obtained by Dan Freed.
+The exact results for the duality between the fermion spectrum and the topological winding number of the non-linear sigma model have been obtained by Dan Freed.
 This can be interpreted as a foundation for the duality between a quantum chromodynamics (QCD) description of the nucleon (but consisting only of quarks, and without gluons) and the Skyrme model for the nucleon.

 The skyrmion can be quantized to form a quantum superposition of baryons and resonance states.
 It could be predicted from some nuclear matter properties.